asciamanna/asciamanna.github.io/_drafts/coding-conventions.md

 ####Reference Implementations

-If specific rules can benefit from further clarification consider linking to a refernce piece of code.
+If specific rules can benefit from further clarification consider linking to a reference piece of code.
 It could either be online or within your own codebase.

 ###Make the Conventions Visible

 Once you have the initial cut of the coding conventions post them in area that is visible to the entire organization like a team website or blog and commit them to your VCS.
 Ensure that every new hire knows what they are and why they are important to the team.

 ##Why is This So Important?
 I do hear some developers grumble over coding conventions.
-Things like __"We shouldn't need a document to tell us how to work together"__ or __"We have bigger problems that coding conventions can't solve."__ If you don't see the value in coding conventions I would again recommend watching Sandi Metz's talk I referenced earlier, [Rules](https://www.youtube.com/watch?v=npOGOmkxuio).
+Things like __"We shouldn't need a document to dictate how we need to work together"__ or __"We have bigger problems that coding conventions can't solve."__ If you don't see the value in coding conventions I would again recommend watching Sandi Metz's talk I referenced earlier, [Rules](https://www.youtube.com/watch?v=npOGOmkxuio).
 She makes a fantastic case for why rules on development teams are so important.

-As I pointed out in one of my previous posts, [Creating a Great Development Culture](/2015/03/13/creating-a-great-development-culture-code-quality-and-practices.html), teams without coding standards will slow down.
-Adding new developers will slow the team down because of the huge learning curve required to understand code that looks like it was written by teams of developers who never worked together.
-Furthermore having to come up to speed on a large number of third-party tools and libraries slows new developers down.
-This slows seasoned developers down to as they move to parts of the codebase they haven't worked in previously.
-Teams in these situations tend to add more developers to get faster which exacerbates the problem as there are now more developers working without a set of conventions.
+As I pointed out in one of my previous posts, [Creating a Great Development Culture](/2015/03/13/creating-a-great-development-culture-code-quality-and-practices.html), teams who develop without a consistent coding standard will slow down.
+Bringing new developers up to speed on the team will take much longer due to  the huge learning curve required to understand code that looks like it was written by teams of developers who never worked together.
+Furthermore having to come up to speed on a large number of third-party tools and libraries slows new and seasoned developers down alike.
+Teams in these situations tend to add more developers to get faster which exacerbates the problem as there are now even more developers working without a set of conventions.

-The conding conventions can serve as tools to help locate problem areas of the code.
+The coding conventions can serve as tools to help locate problem areas of the code.
 Furthermore, coming up with these rules helps to surface what the teams values are.
 And a team without a set of shared values isn't a team.
 It is vitally important to share a set development values and make them known throughout the organization.
 Preferably by document these values as well.

 ##Example